Medicine in Turmeric?

-Keep the oil and spice mixing together until it turns pasty.
+Keep the oil and spice mixture together until it turns pasty.
 If you’re going to use this for other recipes it’s okay to have the mix less pasty and more liquid.

-As long as you cook the oil hot enough so the healing powers of the spice is released.
+As long as you cook the oil hot enough so the healing powers of the spice are released.